 You can return to the instructor view at any time.
 For example, you may find some content to update.
-Your preview user and activity remain in the course.
-Your preview user is NOT removed from your course unless you remove the user from the roster.
+When you exit student preview you can choose if you want to save or delete the preview student and data.

 After you enable student preview, your preview user appears in the roster.
 Your preview user is visible to all students enrolled in the course.
 Everyone can identify your preview user by the name.
 The last name is your last name appended with _PreviewUser.
 The username is your username appended with _previewuser.